hhandika/segul/README.md

 Planned features:

-1. Filtering sequences from a collection of alignments based on user-defined IDs.
+1. Extracting sequences from a collection of alignments based on user-defined IDs.
 2. Converting dna sequences to amino acid and vice versa.

 Supported sequence formats: